 Today’s lesson may seem mundane; despite its subtlety, it is actually quite important.
 I needed to spend some time to learn it and digest it, and it was time well spent – these concepts are essential for understanding much of thermodynamics.
-For brevity, I have not dove into the detailed mathematics of exact differentials, though I highly recommend you to learn it and review the necessary calculus.
+For brevity, I have not dived into the detailed mathematics of exact differentials, though I highly recommend you to learn it and review the necessary calculus.

 Some thermodynamic properties of a system can be described by state variables, while others can be described by path variables.

 A state variable is a variable that depends only on the final and initial states of a system and not on the path connecting these states.
 Internal energy and enthalpy are examples of state functions.
 For example, in a previous post on the First Law of Thermodynamics, I defined the change in internal energy, , as